The Partition Act, 1893

 - Reserved bidding and bidding by shareholders .(1) Every sale under section 2 shall be subject to a reserved bidding, and the amount of such bidding shall be fixed by the Court in such manner as it may think fit and may be varied from time to time.

 (2) On any such sale any of the shareholders shall be at liberty to bid at the sale on such terms as to non-payment of deposit or as to setting-off or accounting for the purchase-money or any part thereof instead of paying the same as to the Court may seem reasonable.

 (3) If two or more persons, of whom one is a shareholder in the property, respectively advance the same sum at any bidding at such sale, such bidding shall be deemed to be the bidding of the shareholder.

-(b) if the property be sold under a decree or order of any other Court, such procedure as the High Court may form time to time by rules prescribe in this behalf, and until such rules are made the procedure prescribed in the Code of Civil Procedure (14 of 1882) in respect of sales in execution of decrees.
+(b) if the property be sold under a decree or order of any other Court, such procedure as the High Court may from time to time by rules prescribe in this behalf, and until such rules are made the procedure prescribed in the [Code of Civil Procedure, 1882 (14 of 1882)] in respect of sales in execution of decrees.

 - Orders for sale to be deemed decrees .Any order for sale made by the Court under sections 2, 3 or 4 shall be deemed to be a decree within the meaning of section 2 of the [Code of Civil Procedure, 1882 (14 of 1882)].